MxianD/ZK_Score_verification/README.md

 # ZK_Score_verification
-Any entity can use zk proof to verify students' score
+Any entity can use zk proof to verify students' score.
+How does it protect users' privacy and also prove they fit the requirements?

+First, we use circom and snark.js to generate zk proof to prove that he meets the score requirements.
+Second, zk proofs will be encrypted by institutions and user in turn.
+Then, the college use public key of institution and user to decrypted the zk proof, and then verify the zk proof using public.json, and verification key.

 ### /proof
 The folder proof under the zk_score_verification folder is used to store zk proof and others will be used when verifying student's score and id.